rytisss/RoadPavementSegmentation/README.md

 4. ResUNet with Atrous Spatial Pyramid Pooling ("Waterfall" connections)
 5. ResUNet with Atrous Spatial Pyramid Pooling and Attention Gates
 6. ResUNet with Atrous Spatial Pyramid Pooling ("Waterfall" connections) and Attention Gates

+It is not all!
+Feel free to make your own configuration using neural network block, defined in 'models/layers.py' file.
+You may find even more architectural solutions in the code than we mentioned here.

 ## Baseline model:
 <img src="https://github.com/rytisss/RoadPavementSegmentation/blob/master/res/UNet4.png" width="900"/>